zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/arnold/docs/readme.md

 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 2.1 - 2016-09-06 ###

+Improved the Domemaster3D/Arnold for Maya integration.
+Updated the "ArnoldDomemaster3D.mod" Maya module file, updated the shelf tool items, and added a new "Arnold Domemaster3D" menu in the Maya rendering menu set.

 ### Version 1.7 - 2015-05-07 ###